I work from private consulting rooms in Cotham (BS6) and Greenbank (BS5), Bristol.

 The Cotham consulting room is a ten-minute walk from Redland train station and on the 8/9 bus route.
 On Street parking (9am – 5pm) costs £1/hour.

-The Greenbank consulting room has unrestricted on street parking and is a ten-minute walk from Stapleton Road train station.
+The Greenbank consulting roomis a ten-minute walk from Stapleton Road train station, is close to various bus routes and has unrestricted on street parking.
 A cat lives in the building, so it may be unsuitable for those with allergies.

 Being physically present feels important to the work, but I will consider working over Skype if: